IBM-Security/verify-access-aac-authentication-policies/authentication_policies/magic_link/README.md

 6. The original page is opened in the browser.

 https://<your_webseal>/creds

+## Notes

+1. The UserLookupHelper is configured to use the runtime component user registry configuration.
+This can be changed if required by updating the UserLookupHelper#init usage in the magiclink mapping rule.
+The comments in the mapping rule describe how to change this to use either the Username Password authentication mechanism or an LDAP server connection.
+If this is changed, the bind-dn and bind-pwd pre-requisites are no longer required.

+2. A user is not informed if they provide an incorrect email address.
+This includes the case of either a non existent address or an address that exists for more than one user.
+This is to alleviate the possibility of a username enumeration attack.
+These errors can be seen in the trace file when tracing is enabled for IDMappingExtUtils.

 # IBM Security Verify Access import
 The IBM Security Verify Access documentation for importing authentication policy bundles can be found at https://www.ibm.com/docs/en/sva/10.0.8?topic=authentication-importing-bundled-policy